 Binaural beats are specialised tracks that play different frequencies in each ear.
 The difference between the frequencies is called the binaural beat.
 The best headphones for binaural beats will target each ear with a specific frequency, with the aim of keeping the sound as accurate and natural as possible.
 Binaural beats headphones will include as close to the perfect blend of audio clarity, comfort and fit, as possible.
-Binaural audio can help people to relax, increase focus, reduce anxiety and overcome challenging emotions that may block your ability to let go during meditation.
+Binaural audio can help people to relax, increase focus, reduce anxiety and overcome challenging emotions that may block your ability to let go during meditation, just as in a sound healing bath with a crystal singing bowl for example.
 In essence, they’re designed to enhance therapeutic effects and produce a meditative state.
-Below are five top-rated headphones for binaural beats, plus the two worst you may want to avoid.
+Below are five top-rated headphones for binaural beats, plus two you may want to avoid.

-Reviews of the 5 Best Headphones for Binaural Beats, Plus the 2 Worst to Avoid
+Reviews of the 5 Best Headphones for Binaural Beats, Plus 2 to Avoid

 - Cozyphones Sleep Headphones by CozyPhone Review: Listening to music as you fall asleep might seem strange, however, research suggests that binaural beats can actually speed up the process, and help you enter a deeper state of relaxation.
 There are even binaural tracks designed to work through each of the frequencies required to encourage a more peaceful sleep.
 The best way to do this is to invest in a good pair of sleep headphones.
 These Cozyphones Sleep Headphones, come with a comfortable, extra wide, sleep band that also doubles as an eye mask.
 If you suffer from insomnia or are prone to a racing mind just as you get into bed, securing these headphones in place and listening to some binaural beats could be just the remedy you need.
 These headphones are pain free, block noise and light, allowing you to relax anywhere, at anytime.